liebig/cron/README.md

 #### Set methods

 You can use the Cron set methods (e.g. setDatabaseLogging, setRunInterval) to change the behaviour.
-This changes are temporary and the set methods must be called every time before running the **run** method.
+This changes are temporary and the set methods has to be called every time before running the **run** method.

 #### Config file